lidingxu/SymMIP.jl/README.md

 ## Example usage

-Read a JuMP MIP model and analysis its symmetry
+Read a JuMP MIP model and analyse its symmetry
 ```julia
 using JuMP
 using SymMIP